 - Avoiding collisions

 DMV.com is here to help you maximize your chances of passing the written drivers exam.
 Once you have built a solid foundation of knowledge with the New Mexico Driver’s Manual, you will be ready to study and practice with our test-prep bundle.

 The DMV.com study bundle covers all important information for the DMV written drivers test, which are taken from the driver's manual.
-Don't forget that you also have unlimited access to the online Practice Driving Test.
+Don't forget that you also have unlimited access to the Practice Driving Test.
 Take the Driver Practice Test to check which topics you are retaining, and which require more attention.

 Knowing When to Take the New Mexico Driving Test